 While implementing iterative MapReduce applications using the MR-MB model, we started to notice several common execution flow patterns across the different applications.
-Some of these applications had very trivial Reduce and Merge tasks while other applications needed extra effort to map to the MR-MB model owing to the execution patterns being slightly different than the iterative MapReduce pattern.
-In order to solve such issues, we introduce Map-Collective primitives to the iterative MapReduce programming model, inspired by the MPI collective communications primitives[2].
+Some of these applications had very trivial Reduce and Merge tasks while other applications needed extra effort to implement using the MR-MB model owing to the execution patterns being slightly different than the MR-MB pattern.
+In order to solve such issues, we introduce Map-Collective primitives to the iterative MapReduce programming model, inspired by the MPI collective communications primitives[6].